All Episodes

 And at that point, then there's going to be some focus of attention on Pelosi and her ineffectiveness and question marks about what she's able to really accomplish and so forth.

-And those questions, of course, will come from Democrats who have invested such high hopes in Pelosi's ability along with Dingy Harry and Ted Kennedy and all the rest to get us out of Iraq.
+And those questions, of course, will come from Democrats who have invested such high hopes in Pelosi's ability, along with Dingy Harry and Ted Kennedy and all the rest, to get us out of Iraq.

-So Bush got two years left.
+So, Bush got two years left.

-And the thing that it cares more about than is Iraq, and he's perfectly willing to argue about that on something they can't win.
+And the thing that it cares more about than he is Iraq, and he's perfectly willing to argue about that on something they can't win.

-I mean substantive.
+I mean, substantive.

 They can continue their little propaganda ploys with their hearings and gin up anti-war support, and they can continue to pound Bush and make him look.